todo-make-username/data-processing-struct/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Documentation
-This library is fairly simple, it contains a base Struct class which three traits that incorporates hydration, tailoring, and validation.
+This library is fairly simple, it contains a base Struct class with three traits that incorporates hydration, tailoring, and validation.
 It also contains some pre-made attributes for you to use that take care of some of the more common things.
 I've also built a demo for you to use and play with.
 How to run the demo is at the bottom of this readme.

 #### Useful Info:
 * Attributes are run in order from top to bottom.
 * Only the attributes associated with the method that was called are run.
 * Each helper only looks at an object's public properties.
 	* Yes, I can technically also do the private/protected properties using reflection.
-It wont happen because that breaks the whole purpose behind private/protected.
+It won't happen because that breaks the whole purpose behind private/protected.
 That said, if there is a use case that would be deemed essential to have that feature, I can look into opening that up.
 It better be a good reason though.
 * For attribute arguments, use named parameters.
 It makes things easier for everyone.
 You can do it the old way if you want, but I recommend using named parameters where you can for self documenting code.
 * When using this library to handle form submissions, it is highly recommended to have default values for any property that has form data that may not be sent over.
 Like checkboxes.
 Otherwise PHP might start yelling at you about accessing uninitialized properties.
 * Hydrating properties which can be converted from a string can be hydrated with an object as long as the `__toString()` magic method is set up.